Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

 - Data Standardisation and Transformation

     - The data was processed to ensure the presence of both depth-to-water and elevation measurements.
 In instances where elevation data was absent, LiDAR data (Sourced from the LINZ Data Service and licensed for reuse under the CC BY 4.0 licence) was utilised to ascertain site elevation.
     - Anomalies such as negative values or readings beyond expected ranges were examined and rectified.
-Erroneous not an number (NaN) values were also purged from the dataset.
+Erroneous NaN values were also purged from the dataset.
     - All spatial data were transformed into the NZGD 2000 Transverse Mercator projection and NZVD2016 vertical datum.
     - The data was resampled to a consistent temporal resolution, ergo standardised to daily intervals.
     - The data was checked for any duplicates and these were removed.